hornet-gt/hornet/docs/CodeConventions.md

         - Inputs, then outputs
         - Prefer whether possible reference instead pointer
         - Do not use `const` for parameters passed by value
+    - *Class/Struct*: first variable members, then methods.
+                      First public members, then protected, then private.